jarecoo/practice/notes.md

 1. Family
     * Prioritize close, personal relationships (family, close friends, etc)
         *  Foster a loving, supportive, compassionate relationship with my kids and my wife.
 I want to be part of their life forever.
 Make the time we have together count.
             * I think fostering this relationship means more than just love.
 Love is the necessary foundation, and gives you the appreciation to enjoy the journey, but only love is a disservice since it can lead to permissiveness, timidity and enabling.
 The other part of being a good father, is actually being something for your kids.
 They need to be guided, helped, and directed, mostly by example.
 The best dads are the ones that combine deep, unconditional love for their family with a steady, firm example of who to be and how to live.
-That’s where the rest of this comes in.
+That’s where the rest of this comes in. (‘For I believe a good king is from the outset and by necessity a philosopher, and the philosopher is from the outset a kingly person’ -Musonius Rufus, Lectures, 8.33.32-34; TDS p.206)
             * The goal of good parenting isn’t to have happy kids, that’s an occasional side effect.
 The end goal is to have happy adults.
         * Enjoy the moment, appreciate the time you have with your kids https://www.reddit.com/r/LifeProTips/comments/80dsy9/lpt_after_working_with_terminally_ill_cancer/?st=JE4OAY9Q&sh=bab60a62
         * Remember, one day you pick your kid up and you’ll put him down for the last time https://www.reddit.com/r/Wellthatsucks/comments/7upwj7/comment/dtmjxlf?st=JD63KIUB&sh=e4e4d783